CHARM-BDF/charmgpt/README.md

    docker pull namin/my-r-mcp
    docker tag namin/my-r-mcp my-r-mcp
    ```
-   This process may take a long time (potentially 30+ minutes) as it installs R and all required packages.
+   The (commented out) process may take a long time (potentially 30+ minutes) as it installs R and all required packages.
 The `--platform linux/amd64` flag ensures compatibility.

 2. **Verify the Build**